Alsea River Fish Report for 12-19-2018

 OR Department of Fish & Wildlife Reportsfor Wednesday, December 19th, 2018

 Coos River: Steelhead Should be Entering the Rivers with the Next Big Rain

 Galesville Reservoir: Fishing for Bass and Other Panfish Should be Decent

 Howard Prairie Reservoir: Howard Prairie Reservoir Fishing Report

-Lost Creek Reservoir: Large Rainbows Have Been Stocked
+Lost Creek Lake: Large Rainbows Have Been Stocked

 Rogue River - Middle: Rogue River Middle Fishing Report